RosettaCommons/documentation/GALigandDock-Preprocessing.md

 #### Using antechamber from AMBER tools
 -

-### Making generic-atom-type-version Rosetta params file
+### 3. Making a generic-atom-type-version Rosetta params file

 $ROSETTA/source/scripts/python/public/generic_potential/mol2genparams.py -s [your.mol2]
 will give you